Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in the league.
+- The Giants pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Giants have the 10th-ranked team ERA among all league pitching staffs (4.00).
+- The Giants have the 11th-ranked team ERA across all MLB pitching staffs (4.03).

-- Giants pitchers combine to allow 138 home runs (1.1 per game), the fifth-fewest in baseball.
+- Giants pitchers combine to surrender 140 home runs (1.1 per game), the sixth-fewest in the league.

-- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
-He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.
+- Beck starts for the first time this season for the Giants.

-- The right-hander last appeared in relief on Wednesday, when he threw a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.
+- The 27-year-old righty has 28 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.